ritwickdey/vscode-live-sass-compiler/README.md

 ## What's new ?

+* #### Version 0.3.2 (01.08.2017)
+    * [Hot Fix] CSS & map link was broken.

 * #### Version 0.3.1 (31.07.2017)
     *  Ordering of Output log is fixed.
-     >  NOTE : Lots of code (almost 50%) is changed as I refactored the source code.
-So, if anything is broken (Gopefully NOT :D), feel free to open a issue request on GitHub.
+     >  Lot of code (almost full code) is changed as I've refactored the source code.
+So, if anything is broken (Hopefully NOT :D ), feel free to open a issue request on GitHub.
 I'm happy to resolve the bugs.

 * #### Version 0.3.0 (29.07.2017)
     * This update does not include any new feature or major fix but a big fix in source code setup.
 I was facing a big configuration issue between TypeScript and non-NPM third-party library since I released the extension - even I was not able to debug extension directly from TypeScript codes.
 Finally I am able to fix it.
 (I promise, more updates are coming soon...).